Executive Committee: Leadership of Manasota Mensa

 Deputy Local Secretary

 The Mensa local Treasurer (often a nonprofessional) carries the important duty of maintaining the bookkeeping, record keeping, financial reporting and budgeting.
-Linda brings a wealth of experience to the position, both in business and finance, as well as Mensa leadership at both local and regional levels.
+Don had a brief career as Public Accountant in his youth, and has also been LocSec of the Manasota group for the past few years.

 Region 10 Vice Chairman